Mariya Savinov |

 mathematical sciences.
 In

-pursuit of this, I help organize the Courant DEI
+of the Courant DEI

 Reading

-Group and
+restart and

-AWM Chapter.
 Additionally,

-I led an effort
+in 2022 I led

 Courant PhD

-student survey
+student survey,

 administered

-by the
+by the Courant

 Student

-Organization. |
+results. |